-The Audit Committee has held two meetings since the last directors' statement.
+The Audit Committee has held two scheduled meetings and other discussions with the management on periodical basis since the last directors' statement.
 In performing its functions, the Audit Committee met with the Company's external and internal auditors to discuss the scope of their work, the results of their examination and evaluation of the Company's internal accounting control system.